brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/ItemInterface.rst

       :returntype: DateTimeInterface

-   .. php:method:: getEnclosure()
+   .. php:method:: getAttachments()

-      Get the enclosure.
+      Get the attachments (enclosure).
 In accordance with the RSS Best Practices Profile of the RSS Advisory Board, no support is offered for multiple enclosures since such support forms no part of the RSS specification.

+      JSON feeds support multiple attachments

-      :returntype: Brotkrueml\\FeedGenerator\\Contract\\EnclosureInterface
+      :returntype: array